SolbiatiAlessandro/TODAG/docs/development.rst

  -> you see what is planned for tomorrow
  -> todag prioritization gives you a draft and you can either confirm or modify it

+-> put comments on the day, like the mood comments feature of datastudio?
+-> track productivity, should integrate some chrome extension like toby.
+When I am working on the task am I actually working on the task or I got distracted by workpalce and so on
+-> add count of tasks per day

 ITERATION A
 ====